 Mortgage lenders will check all the borrower’s expenses, and that includes bills, any other personal loan — business loans, student loans, student loan refinance, car loans, etc. — and even alimony.
 The goal is to make sure that personal finance is adequate to pay for the jumbo loan and refinance rates.

 Most creditors want a debt-to-income ratio of less than 43% but in the case of a jumbo loan, the lender can ask for an even lower ratio, closer to 35%.
-Again, because jumbo loans are unbacked, the lender wants to ensure that all mortgage payments will be paid on time.
+Again, because jumbo loans are unbacked by the government, the lender wants to ensure that all mortgage payments will be paid on time.

 Jumbo loans are geared towards borrowers who can prove they have steady incomes that range between $250,000 and $500,000 to prove they can repay a high-interest rate and loan.